Milldrew/shortcuts-nvim-plugin/readme.md

   <li>If an environemnt variable exists whose name matches a character in the set.
 The value of that environment variable will be used as the root directory.</li>
   <li>The user can set the root directory of the project and set the command prefix</li>
   <li>We will find the first three letters of every directory in the project and use those letters as the command suffix</li>
   <li>If their is a name collision the command will be incremented for example.
-If there are three directories in the project whose names start with the letters com.
+If there are three directories in the project whose names start with the letters 'c', 'o', 'm'.
 The following commands will be created Acom Acom1 Acom2</li>
-  <li></li>
+  <li>The commands will lead the user directly to the matching directory in vim.</li>
   </p>